 RULES GOVERNING PROCEDURE, DUTIES AND PRIVILEGES

 RULE 14 - Opening Procedures

-The President shall call the meeting to order and follow the order of business on the agenda.
+The President shall call the meeting to order and follow the order of business as listed below on the agenda.
 In the absence of the President, the President Pro-Tempore shall preside.
 In the event that the President and President Pro-Tempore are absent and a quorum is present, Council shall designate a member to preside until the President or President Pro-Tempore arrives.

 RULE 15 – Quorum